destinygg/destinypositions/docs/politics.md

 1. Having the core values of liberalism (e.g. freedom and equality).
 2. Taking the best parts of all different kinds of political ideologies and using them together in a pragmatic way.

+## Philosophical Axioms and Consistency

+I think that political positions should be the result of a consistent system - namely, an underlying philosophical or moral framework.
+My personal system starts with the axiom of wanting to maximize my own internal happiness.
+But my internal happiness can't be fully realized without other people contributing to the project.
+And these other people are also concerned with their own internal happiness.
+Thus, it follows that I should be concerned with other the well-being of others, for purely selfish reasons, at least as long as those people are also subscribed to the project of maximizing everyone's well-being.
+[This video](https://www.youtube.com/watch?v=N-eTcjGsK08) provides a full explanation.

+My political positions generally follow from my moral system.
+I think that this is much better state of affairs than having my positional positions be inherited from the a political party.

+A lot of political debate actually just boils down to having a different moral system.
+Instead of two people arguing at a surface level about an issue, it is sometimes more useful to dive down and try to figure out what the other person actually believes at a fundamental level.
+This is why hypotheticals are an extremely useful tool when trying to get at the root of what other people believe.

 ## The Alt-Right

 I do not support the alt-right, but I will acknowledge that there is a real problem with many Americans feeling like they have been left-behind.